rubiefawn/remedy/docs/content/tricks-and-weapons.md

 * **Melee:** A sword can be used to make a melee attack against a creature within 5 feet, inflicting physical damage on a hit.
 * **Secondary:** A sword can be used as a secondary weapon.
-* **Slashing:** When you roll triumph on an attack using a sword, the attack ignores the target's Defense.
+* **Slashing:** When you roll triumph on an attack using a sword, the attack ignores half the target's Defense.

 ### Unarmed